Updated: 3 days ago

-I dial into the weekly TC with my boss and other MSL colleagues from the cafe.
+I dial into the weekly TC with my boss and other medical affairs colleagues from the cafe.
 We discuss KOL meetings, an upcoming advisory board we are organising and how our medical projects are tracking.

 2.00 pm – 3.00 pm

 I meet a KOL who is pivotal to the success of one of the medical projects I am leading.
-I use the KOL meeting planner to identify the objective of my meeting and the questions I need to ask to ensure the meeting goes well.
+I use the KOL meeting planner in the MSL Upskill package to identify the objective of my meeting and the questions I need to ask to ensure the meeting goes well.